ElephantsGroup/eg-user/docs/custom-access-control.md

 # Simpler RBAC using custom access control filter

-Yii2-user comes with access control rule which adds support of `admin` role which allows access to users added to `admins` property of the module.
+eg-user comes with access control rule which adds support of `admin` role which allows access to users added to `admins` property of the module.

 ## Apply filter to your controller